microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

         response header containing the value of the current lock on the file must always be included
     :code 413: File is too large; the maximum size is host-specific
     :code 500: Server error
-    :code 501: Unsupported; the host should
+    :code 501: Operation not supported; if the host sets the :term:`SupportsUpdate` and :term:`UserCanNotWriteRelative` properties to ``true`` in :ref:`CheckFileInfo`, this response code must be used when this operation is called

     ..  include:: /_fragments/common_headers.rst